-- (d) Represents Company contributions to a partially non-qualified defined contribution plan equal to the amount of company contributions made on behalf of the executive officer on top of the maximum amounts that may be tax-qualified under the supplemental pension plan. (see - 2019 Nonqualified Deferred Compensation) - (e) Represents cash received in lieu of pension (see 2019 Pension Benefits).
+- (d) Represents Company contributions to a partially non-qualified defined contribution plan equal to the amount of company contributions made on behalf of the executive officer on top of the maximum amounts that may be tax-qualified under the supplemental pension plan. (see 2019 Nonqualified Deferred Compensation) - (e) Represents cash received in lieu of pension (see 2019 Pension Benefits).
 In respect of Mr. McDonald: the Company contributed £20,000 (\$25,215) into a personal pension plan administered by Aegon, and a further £127,490 (\$162,643) was paid as cash in lieu of pension.
 Mr. McDonald's service agreement entitles him to a pension contribution equal to 15% of the aggregate of his base salary and bonus.
 As cash in lieu entails a UK employers' national insurance charge in the amount of 13.8% of the cash in lieu, the cash paid is decreased by this amount in order that the payment by the Company remains relatively cost-neutral.
 In respect of Mr. Huston, the Company contributed £70,046 (\$89,360) as cash in lieu of pension.
 Mr. Huston's service agreement entitles him to a pension contribution equal to 15% of the aggregate of his base salary and bonus.
-As in the case of Mr. Huston's service agreement entitles him to a pension contribution equal to 15% of the aggregate of his base salary and bonus.
 As in the case of Mr. McDonald's cash in lieu, the cash paid is decreased by 13.8%.
 In respect of Ms. Skeffington, the Company contributed £54,809 (\$69,922).
 Ms. Skeffington's service contract contains the same provision as Mr. Huston's and her cash in lieu is thus similarly reduced to reflect UK employers' national insurance contributions payable by the Company.
 In respect of Mr. Simpson, the Company contributed £55,548 (\$70,865).
-Mr. Simpson's service contract contains the same provision and Ms. Skeffington and his cash in lieu is thus similarly reduced to reflect UK employers' national insurance contributions payable by the Company. - (f) For Mr. McDonald, this represents a school tuition fee allowance for Mr. McDonald's children (\$26,087).
+Mr. Simpson's service contract contains the same provision as Mr. Huston and Ms. Skeffington and his cash in lieu is thus similarly reduced to reflect UK employers' national insurance contribution payable by the Company. - (f) For Mr. McDonald, this represents a school tuition fee allowance for Mr. McDonald's children (\$26,087).
 As to Mr. Huston, this represents gym membership (\$2,373) and tax assistance (\$8,796).
 As to Ms. Skeffington this represents tax assistance (\$7,361).
 As to Mr. Andrle, this represents group term life insurance (\$3,565).
 As to Mr. Simpson, this represents a school tuition fee allowance for Mr. Simpson's children (\$29,770) and tax assistance (\$7,926).